Why am I feeling lonely in a relationship ?

 This section took me years to understand, and it might be the hardest to hear.

 All of these explanations are not exclusive.
-You can have an emotionally distant partner and be carrying deep shame.
+You can have an emotionally distant partner and be carrying deep shame as a result of a lonely childhood.
 In fact, we often unconsciously choose people who cannot relate to us intimately because, on some level, we are scared of intimacy ourselves.

 If I choose a partner who shuts down when I talk about feelings, I get to stay hidden and safe.
 I get to complain about being lonely, but I don’t ever have to face the anxiety of being truly seen, or my fear of being abandoned or controlled.
 The truth is, we cannot have a relationship with someone else that is better than the one we have with ourselves.
 Hence the necessary U-Turn.